 Existing plant material: the natural character of the landscape shall be preserved in all possible instances.
 Wherever healthy plant material exist on a site prior to its development, the above mentioned standards may be adjusted to allow credit for such plant material, if in the opinion of the zoning administrator – with the approval of Town Council, such adjustment is in the best interest of the town, and preserves all intents of this chapter.

 11-9 Joint use of off-street parking areas: two or more principal uses may utilize a common area in order to comply with off-street parking requirements, provided that the total number of individual spaces available in such common areas is not less than the sum of the space is required for the individual uses as separately computed in accordance with the provisions of the section and provided that we’re such space is not located on the same lot as the principal use or uses the owner of the lot relinquishes through a covenant agreement with the town his development rights over the property until such time as parking spaces provided elsewhere or on the same premises as the principal use or uses.
-The total parking space is required may be reduced below that otherwise required by this chapter for common parking facilities when it can be demonstrated that such production and parking requirements is warranted by the particular grouping of uses, subject to approval of a use permit by the planning commission.
+The total parking space is required may be reduced below that otherwise required by this chapter for common parking facilities when it can be demonstrated that such production and parking requirements is warranted by the particular grouping of uses, subject to approval of a use permit by the zoning administrator.

 11-10 Off-street loading area required: areas suitable for loading and unloading motor vehicles and off-street locations, and specifically designated for this purpose, shall here after the required at the time of the initial construction or alteration or conversion of any building or structure used or arrange to be used for commercial, industrial, government, or multi-family residential purposes.
 Search off Dash street loading areas shall have access to a public alley or street and shall be provided and maintained in accordance with the following requirements the computation of which shall not be included in the off-street parking requirements.